 Alli Wilmes is a Music Education graduate from UW-Eau Claire, originally from Stillwater, Minnesota.
 She was the principal percussionist in the UWEC Wind Symphony, where she was the spring 2016 recipient of the Donald George Outstanding Musician Award.
 Alli also played vibraphone in Jazz Ensemble I and II, played bass drum for four years in the Blugold Marching Band, and played in many percussion ensembles in her time at UWEC.
 In the summer of 2015, she was the vibraphone section leader for the Oregon Crusaders Drum and Bugle Corps.
 In 2016 and 2017, she played marimba and xylophone/glockenspiel for the Minnesota Brass Drum and Bugle Corps.
 She also taught the Menomonie High School Front Ensemble for four seasons.

 Alli completed her student teaching placement at Cumberland Middle/High School, where she worked with all four bands daily for the entire fall semester.
 Post graduation, she had the amazing opportunity to intern for Mr. Chris Gleason, the 2017 Wisconsin Teacher of the Year and National Teacher of the Year Finalist for the entire spring semester.
 During this internship, she worked with Mr. Gleason’s 7th grade band students in Sun Prairie, Wisconsin and conducted a world premiere at their spring concert.

 Alli recently became one of the band directors in the Waconia school district, where she teaches the 8th and 9th grade bands and small group lessons for grades 6-12.
-This will be her first year on staff with Minnesota Brass Indoor.
+This will be her second year on staff with Minnesota Brass Indoor.